Who We Are

 Katherine joined MANTA in June 2007 as a Natural Resources Biologist.
 She works on a stream monitoring crew in the field, specializing in the identification of invasive riparian plants.
 When not out with the crew, Katherine may be found checking up on the Didymo of Gunpowder Falls or visiting schools, festivals, and events to share her love of all things natural.

 Before her work at DNR, Katherine earned her Environmental Science degree from University of Maryland, Baltimore County.
 She spent a summer as an intern at Montgomery County's Department of Environmental Protection, where she first learned the importance of monitoring streams.

 In her free time, Katherine still loves to be around water, whether it's fishing, boating, camping, or hiking in parks across Maryland.
-At home, she gets plenty of help in the garden from her two cats, Penny and Trill.
+At home, she gets plenty of help in the garden from her husband, son, and two cats.

 Luke Roberson works with the Maryland Biological Stream Survey as a Natural Resource Biologist.
 He joined the team in October of 2008 and specializes in communicating the work of MBSS to the outside world, through the website and numerous publications.
 However, during field season he can be found wading into countless streams and rivers conducting biological monitoring.